 The Education Portfolio is your non-stop-shop for all things networking, careers and equity related.
 The Education Portfolio offers a diverse range of workshops, seminars, information and career events to enrich students’ professional development.
 Education aims to be a bridge between university and the real world as well as inform students on potential career and mentoring options available.
-We boast one of the largest education portfolios nation-wide and we were privileged to offer students the following events in 2017:
+We boast one of the largest education portfolios nation-wide, and we are excited to offer students the following events in 2018:

 - HopgoodGanim First Year Lunch

 - Meet the Profession (March)